-This ordinance shall take effect 30 days following adoption by the City Council.
+This ordinance shall take effect following submission to and approval by the California Energy Commission, at least 30 days following adoption by the City Council.

-INTRODUCED ON the day of , 2025.

-PASSED, APPROVED, AND ADOPTED this day of , 2025.

-PAULA PEROTTE, MAYOR

-ATTEST:

-APPROVED AS TO FORM:

-DEBORAH S. LOPEZ CITY CLERK
+INTRODUCED ON the 4 th day of February, 2025.
+PASSED, APPROVED, AND A ADOPTED thisday of, 2025 PAULA PEROTTE, MAYOR ATTEST: APPROVED AS TO FORM: DEBORAH S. LOPEZ CITY CLERK ISAAC ROSEN ACTING CITY ATTORNEY

-ISAAC ROSEN ACTING CITY ATTORNEY STATE OF CALIFORNIA) COUNTY OF SANTA BARBARA) ss.
+STATE OF CALIFORNIA) COUNTY OF SANTA BARBARA) ss.
 CITY OF GOLETA)

-I, Deborah S. Lopez, City Clerk of the City of Goleta, California, do hereby certify that the foregoing Ordinance No. 25- was introduced on , and adopted at a regular meeting of the City Council of the City of Goleta, California, held on the , by the following roll-call vote, to wit:
+foregoing Ordinance No. 25 was i City of Goleta, California, do hereby certify that the ntroduced on, and adopted at a regular of Goleta, California, held on the, by the

 AYES:

 NOES:

 ABSENT:

 ABSTENTIONS:

 (SEAL)

 DEBORAH S. LOPEZ CITY CLERK